alperengokbak/Java/README.md

 # Kodluyoruz Bootcamp Practices

-## Calculate Note' Avarage

-### Hello Everyone, I want to share examples what I did in bootcamp activity.
+## Hello Everyone, I want to share examples what I did in bootcamp activity.

 1. First practice is about calculating your notes' avarage.
 2. Second one is about how to calculate the vat price of the product you purchased is.